aajli-Abdallah/Fb-video-speed/fb-speed-extension v1.1.2/fb-speed-extension/README.md

 ## Install (unpacked, for personal use / testing)

-1. Unzip this folder somewhere permanent (don't delete it after installing — Chrome loads the extension directly from these files).
+1. Unzip this folder (if it is ziped) somewhere permanent (don't delete it after installing — Chrome loads the extension directly from these files).
 2. Open Chrome and go to `chrome://extensions`.
 3. Turn on **Developer mode** (toggle, top right).
 4. Click **Load unpacked**.